ORIGIN: THE REBUILD BY DESIGN COMPETITION

 Fostering Social Resilience

-The breakwater system will include between 3,000 and 4,000 linear feet of breakwaters.
-The breakwaters will be located between 730 and 1200 feet from shore and in water depths of between 2 and 10 feet below mean low water (NAVD88).
+The breakwater system will include approximately 3,200 linear feet of breakwaters.
+The breakwaters will be located between 730 and 1,200 feet from shore and in water depths of between two-and-10 feet below mean low water (NAVD88).
 In addition to the breakwaters themselves, design includes a limited strategic placement of shoreline restoration that will add needed sediment to the system and provide initial protection to the most vulnerable stretch of beach as the breakwaters work over time to accrete beach elsewhere.

 Active oyster restoration on and adjacent to the breakwaters will further enhance the habitat opportunities created by the breakwaters.
 Techniques will include the incorporation of spat placement into a small percentage of the bio-enhancing concrete units, the use of oyster shell gabions (non-structural units), spat on shell placed in the reef streets and adjacent to the breakwaters, oyster nurseries, and in-situ setting pilots.
 The oyster gabions will use the same design being employed in other oyster restoration projects in locations in the Harbor as part of the Hudson Raritan Estuary comprehensive restoration plan, spat on shell techniques will be based on techniques developed and deployed during the Oyster Restoration Research Project, and Oyster Nurseries will be based on designs developed and currently in place or being installed by the New York Harbor Foundation’s Billion Oyster Project at Govenors island, Wallabout Bay and Jamaica Bay.
 Oyster restoration will be implemented by the Billion Oyster Project.